spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 }
 ```

-This is alternative to using resourceRoots in the manifest.json when you don't have access to the manifest.json (like in adaption projects).
+This method can be used as an alternative to `resourceRoots` in the `manifest.json` when you do not have access to the `manifest.json` (e.g., in adaptation projects).

-#### Error: library/component used in application does not exist
+#### Error: Library/Component Used in Application Does Not Exist

-When deploying the app to your ABAP system, you may get an error like this: `SAPUI5 library/component cc.spreadsheetimporter.v1_1_1 used in application Z*** does not exist`.
+When deploying the app to your ABAP system, you might encounter an error like `SAPUI5 library/component cc.spreadsheetimporter.v1_1_1 used in application Z*** does not exist`.
 The application is deployed, but the service returns an error.

-To avoid this error, you can add the following to your `manifest.json` file:
+To avoid this error, add the following to your `manifest.json` file:

-!!! warning ""
+!!! warning "Resource Roots Path"
-    ⚠️ The `resourceRoots` path "./thirdparty/customcontrol/spreadsheetimporter/v1_1_1" changed from version 0.34.0 to lowercase.
-Please make sure to use the correct path.
+    Ensure the `resourceRoots` path is correct, especially the lowercase format change since version 0.34.0.

 ```json
 "sap.app": {